kumahq/kuma-website/app/_src/guides/builtin-gateway.md

 ```

 {% warning %}
-Your kubernetes cluster needs to support LoadBalancer for this to work.
+The kubernetes cluster needs to support LoadBalancer for this to work.
-This may not be the case if you are running kubernetes locally with `kind` or `k3d`.
+This may not be the case if the kubernetes cluster is running locally with `kind` or `k3d`.
 {% endwarning %}

 ### Define a listener using `MeshGateway`

-[`MeshGateway`](/docs/{{ page.version }}/using-mesh/managing-ingress-traffic/builtin-listeners/) lets you define listeners for your gateway.
+[`MeshGateway`](/docs/{{ page.version }}/using-mesh/managing-ingress-traffic/builtin-listeners/) defines listeners for the gateway.

-Here we will define a single HTTP listener on port 8080:
+Define a single HTTP listener on port 8080:

 ```shell
 echo "